 When a child is identified as having a SEND, a graduated approach is taken through the ‘Assess, Plan, Do, Review’ cycle.

-Assess - The teachers and SENDCo identify the child’s needs which are arrived at from the teacher’s assessments and knowledge of the pupil; their progress, attainment and behaviour; their progress compared to their peers and to national data and the views of the parents and child.
+Assess - The teacher and SENDCo identify the child’s needs which are arrived at from the teacher’s assessments and knowledge of the pupil; their progress, attainment and behaviour; their progress compared to their peers and to national data and the views of the parents and child.
 When appropriate, outside agency assessments are also used.

 Plan - Parents are informed when any SEND support is given and are made aware of interventions or support provided.
 Through structured conversations, parents participate in the formulation of the Action Plan.
 Interventions are recorded on the school provision map and the child’s Individual Education Plan (IEP).
 Parents are provided with details of any interventions.